romanjoe/secure_ota_update_workshop/Readme.md

 1. Using ModusToolbox IDE - eclipse based full featured development environment
 2. Use ModusToolbox IDE tools from command line

-`amazon-freertos` also support **Cmake** build system.
-More info about using this build system can be found in Readme.md

-In case of using **Cmake** - this build system should also be installed.

-**Following text will rely on using ModusToolbox IDE tools from command line method.**
+**Following text will rely on using ModusToolbox IDE tools from command line.**

 #### Hardware

-Cypress PSoC 6 Wi-Fi BT Prototyping Kit [**CY8CPROTO-062-4343W**](https://www.cypress.com/documentation/development-kitsboards/psoc-6-wi-fi-bt-prototyping-kit-cy8cproto-062-4343w) will be used for this demo.
+This demo is based on Cypress PSoC 6 Wi-Fi BT Prototyping Kit [**CY8CPROTO-062-4343W**](https://www.cypress.com/documentation/development-kitsboards/psoc-6-wi-fi-bt-prototyping-kit-cy8cproto-062-4343w) .

 *NOTE:* This kit ship with KitProg2 installed.
 ModusToolbox software requires KitProg3.
 Before using this demo, make sure that the kit is upgraded to KitProg3.
 The tool and instructions are available in the Firmware Loader [GitHub repository](https://github.com/cypresssemiconductorco/Firmware-loader/releases/tag/3.0.0).
 If you do not upgrade, you will see an error like “unable to find CMSIS-DAP device” or “KitProg firmware is out of date”.